 It’s the same with your landing page - it’s better to err on the side of elegant understatement.

 And there are so many ways businesses overwhelm their poor customers.
 How many social media buttons do you have?
 While it is a fantastic idea to encourage content sharing, it may distract your page visitors from submitting the form.
-In fact, your thank you page is a much better place to ask people to share your content offer.
+In fact, the thank you page is a much better place to ask people to share your content offer.
 Not only will visitors have converted at that stage, they will also have actually had the chance to glimpse at the content piece you’re asking them to share.

 HubSpot suggests that landing page design choices need to be made to let the visitor quickly grasp: